-Sheet pan recipes are becoming a favorite from readers!
-Try easy Sheet Pan Balsamic Chicken with Potatoes and Carrots, Sheet Pan Teriyaki Chicken and Pineapple Fried Rice, and Healthy Sheet Pan Chicken Fajitas.
+Sheet pan recipes are a reader favorite for sure!
+And for good reason!
+Try my easy Sheet Pan Balsamic Chicken with Potatoes and Carrots, Sheet Pan Teriyaki Chicken and Pineapple Fried Rice, and Healthy Sheet Pan Chicken Fajitas.

 They say when you really have a passion for something you can talk about it for hours without getting bored.
-I’ve given it a lot of thought and I’m pretty sure the same school of thought applies to something you could eat for hours on end and still wish you had more stomach room so that you could keep on eating.
+I’ve pondered this and I’m pretty sure the same school of thought applies to something you could eat for hours on end and still wish you had more stomach room so that you could keep on eating.

 Seafood is that thing for me.
 I grew up in a seafood-loving family so it’s in my blood.
 We heart fish big time in our house.

-You might not know that February is National Heart Month – well it is!
+Although February is national heart month, you should take care of your heart year-round!
 The U.S. Dietary Guidelines for Americans (DGAs) encourages Americans to eat 2-3 servings of seafood each week in order to really reap all of the heart-healthy benefits that seafood has to offer, and I’m here to make it easier for you to do just that!

-I’ve already been sharing shrimp and salmon here on Creme de la Crumb for a long time because they’re two of my favorite, and most popular seafoods, and I’m really excited to be adding this delicious tuna recipe to the mix.
+I’ve already been sharing shrimp and salmon here on Creme de la Crumb for a long time because they’re two of my favorite and most popular seafoods, so I’m also really excited to add this delicious tuna recipe to the mix.

 This Sheet Pan Lemon Herb Tuna Steaks and Potatoes recipe is a breeze to whip up and packs maximum flavor into a dish with minimal ingredients in just 30 minutes.
 Your whole family will love this dinner!